About The Sitdown With Jeff Nadu Podcast (Which Sammy The Bull LOVES)

 "What exactly has happened to Dominic Cicale?" he asks.

-At least initially, Nadu seems to be responding to an injunction he said Dom had attempted to file in Seminole County Court over a beef Dom had gotten into with someone (not Nadu) over some kind of cryptocurrency deal.
+At least initially, Nadu seemed to be responding to an injunction he said Dom had attempted to file in Seminole County Court over a beef Dom had gotten into with someone (not Nadu) over some kind of cryptocurrency deal.
 Nadu says this injunction was thrown out of court, then swiftly transitions to discussing his own background in mob punditry.

-In the podcast, Sammy is clearly awestruck by Nadu's cunning journalistic abilities, though to us, it seemed more a case of Nadu simply utilizing Google search to find an article from 2008 about a Cicale family feud: "A Pelham Bay woman whose grandson and former-daughter in law allegedly took out a mortgage loan in her name by forging her signature says she is nearing bankruptcy and close to being kicked out of her home because of a faulty loan."
+In the podcast, Sammy is awestruck by Nadu's cunning journalistic abilities, though to us, it seemed more a case of Nadu simply utilizing Google search to find an article from 2008 about a Cicale family feud: "A Pelham Bay woman whose grandson and former-daughter in law allegedly took out a mortgage loan in her name by forging her signature says she is nearing bankruptcy and close to being kicked out of her home because of a faulty loan."

 Nadu is attacking Cicale with a 20-year-old newspaper report, and Sammy loves Nadu now.
 Or hates Cicale more.

-"I'm gonna put you on your fcking knees and I'm gonna make you suck my fcking dick," Sammy continues.
+"I'm gonna put you on your fcking knees and I'm gonna make you suck my dick," Sammy continues.

 The sources say that both the Gambino and Genovese families "have expressed concerns" to (George) Borgesi (who took over the reigns of the Philadelphia crime family) about Merlino's current role on "The SKINNY with Joey Melino," which features Skinny Joey as prognosticator extraordinaire about sporting events, as well as a frequent critic of mob "rats," reporters and other podcasters he says have wronged him.